 OSCON will educate, provoke, and inspire, with:

-Rachel Roumeliotis, a Strategic Content Director at O’Reilly Media, Inc., leads an editorial team that covers a wide variety of programming topics ranging from full-stack, to open source in the enterprise, to emerging programming languages.
+Rachel Roumeliotis, Vice President of Content Strategy at O’Reilly Media, Inc., leads an editorial team that covers a wide variety of programming topics ranging from full-stack, to open source in the enterprise, to emerging programming languages.
 She is a Programming Chair of OSCON and O’Reilly’s Software Architecture Conference.
 She has been working in technical publishing for 10 years, acquiring content in many areas including mobile programming, UX, computer security, and AI.

 Scott is a web developer who has been blogging at hanselman.com for over a decade.
 He works on Azure and ASP.NET for Microsoft out of his home office in Portland.
 Scott has three podcasts, hanselminutes.com for tech talk, thisdeveloperslife.com on developers' lives and loves, and ratchetandthegeek.com for pop culture and tech media.
 He's written a number of books and spoken in person to almost a half million developers worldwide.